saif1902/Ottawa-Rent-WebScrape/README.md

 # Ottawa-Gatineau-Rent-WebScrape

-In this project, I utilized web scraping on Craigslist rooms/shares and apt categories for the city of Ottawa/Gatineau to look at the distribution of prices.
+In this project, I utilized web scraping on Craigslist rooms/shares and apt categories for the city of Ottawa/Gatineau to look at the distribution of prices in different neighbourhoods.